stdombek/docs/content/en/docs/Reporting/Metadb/_index.md

 <b>**Note**: This [WOLFcon 2024 presentation](https://youtu.be/ACBBSZ6Lx_s?feature=shared) gives an overview of the Metadb platform.
 </b>

-In order for the Metadb software to connect to FOLIO, it needs read-only access to Okapi and the FOLIO database.
-The Metadb reporting database can be hosted and administered locally by an institution's own staff or by contracting hosting services out to a third party.
-You can find specific [system requirements](https://github.com/library-data-platform/ldp/blob/1.8.2/doc/Admin_Guide.md#2-system-requirements) in the Metadb documentation.
+In order for the Metadb software to connect to FOLIO, it needs a [Kafka data source](https://d1f3dtrg62pav.cloudfront.net/doc/#_configuring_a_kafka_data_source) streaming the changes made in the FOLIO database.
+The Metadb reporting database can be hosted and administered locally by an institution's own staff or can be contracted out to a third party hosting service.
+You can find specific [system requirements](https://d1f3dtrg62pav.cloudfront.net/doc/#_system_requirements) in the Metadb documentation.

 ## Installing and configuring the Metadb software*